 4.8 Data Maintenance

 All parametrization static data (questions descriptions, weights ets) will be stored in the Web App’s database (staging area).
-Only the absolutely necessary data used for application screens and reports will be uploaded and stored in tenant database.
+Only the absolutely necessary data used for application screens and reports (scores, assessment info, sub scores, questionnaires, questions etc.) will be uploaded and stored in tenant database.
 The synchronization procedure of olapts database with tenant database will be enriched to contain the new tenant data structures.

 Interface with DWH